Peach Grapefruit Sangria

 Sangria.
 I freaking love it.
 Sangria makes me think of warm weather and being outside.
 Sitting on the porch in a nice comfy chair, looking at some pretty scenery, a pool, kids playing.
 Surrounded by good friends and family.
 Ah, heaven.

 Oh, and quick side note.
 I just realized that the last three posts I have done all have booze in them.
 No, I do not have a drinking problem.
 I just like using booze in my cooking.
 Except for this sangria, I do love to drink this sangria.
 I love this sangria because the grapefruit gives it a nice tang and it’s not overly sweet.
+Peaches are one of my favorite fruits and work so well in this sangria!

 - 1 bottle white wine (go for something light and fruity)